baraa1936/pico_control/README.md

-This is a copy of the hid_composite example from TinyUSB (https://github.com/hathach/tinyusb/tree/master/examples/device/hid_composite) showing how to build with TinyUSB when using the Raspberry Pi Pico SDK
+Pico control is an intrnal tool used for the (AIX-301) To convert uart commands to keyboard and mouse outputs using the pi pico type-c port.

+This project uses tinyUSB and pico-sdk.